Data Exercise 1.2: transfer_input_files, transfer_output_files, and remaps¶

-The objective of this exercise is to refresh yourself on HTCondor file transfer, to implement file compression, and to begin examining the memory and disk space used by your jobs in order to plan larger batches, which we'll tackle in later exercises today.
+The objective of this exercise is to refresh yourself on HTCondor file transfer, to implement file compression, and to begin examining the memory and disk space used by your jobs in order to plan larger batches.
+We will also explore ways to deal with output data.

 The executable we'll use in this exercise and later today is the same

 blastx executable from previous exercises.
 Log in to ap40:

 Recall that OSG does NOT have a shared filesystem!
 Instead,